nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 2a.
-ClientGrid detects that the buyer/seller already exists in the client book
+ClientGrid detects that the buyer/seller already exists in the client book.

     * 2a1.
 ClientGrid informs the real estate agent that the buyer/seller already exists in the client book and does not add the duplicate buyer/seller.